Types, Causes and Symptoms of Thyroid Problems + Treatment Tips

 So with that in mind let's discuss the potential causes of hypothyroidism:

-Among the many causes of hypothyroidism the most common cause is the autoimmune disease known as Hashimoto's thyroiditis.
+Among the many causes of hypothyroidism, the most common cause is the autoimmune disease known as Hashimoto's thyroiditis (12).

 This disease results in inflammation (and if you recall from above that means it falls into the "thyroiditis" section) which may cause long term, permanent and irreversible damage to your thyroid gland if not treated.

-Autoimmune diseases cause damage to your own tissues because of miscommunication of the immune system.
+Autoimmune diseases cause damage to your own tissues because of miscommunication between your own cells and your immune cells.

 Factors such as increased stress, environmental exposure, certain viral/bacterial infections and changes to the intestinal microbiome all seem to increase your personal risk of developing Hashimoto's and other autoimmune conditions.